Presidency of Ulysses S. Grant: Election of 1868

-Ulysses S. Grant's rise in political popularity among Republicans was largely due to his successful military leadership that defeated Robert E. Lee, as well as his significant break from President Andrew Johnson.
-His nomination for president was unopposed.
-At the 1868 Republican Party Convention held in Chicago in May, delegates unanimously nominated Grant as their presidential candidate.
-House Speaker Schuyler Colfax was chosen as the vice-presidential candidate.
+Ulysses S. Grant's ascent in political favor among Republicans can be attributed primarily to his effective military command that led to the defeat of Robert E. Lee, along with his notable departure from President Andrew Johnson's policies.
+His candidacy for the presidency faced no opposition.
+During the Republican Party Convention in Chicago in May 1868, delegates unanimously selected Grant as their candidate for president.
+Schuyler Colfax, the House Speaker, was nominated as the vice-presidential candidate.